ilzebriede/digm5010/README.md

 Main questions to investigate:

-1) How can we live in this globalised multiconnected world while still maintaining natural balance and preserve our environment.
+1) How can we live in this globalised multiconnected world while still maintaining balance with nature and preserve our environment
-2) What practices can we develop to foster caring and gentle interconnectedness, embracing differences and welcoming change; that is our new reality this world experiencing right now.
+2) What practices can we develop to foster caring and gentle interconnectedness, embracing differences and welcoming change; that is our new reality this world experiencing right now
 3) How can we converse in the same language while speaking in different tongues, cherishing unique perspectives and cultural differences.
-How can we open to diversity without homogenising and erasing minority.
+How can we open to diversity without homogenising, suppressing and erasing minority
-4) How can we bridge experiences learned in the past with potential future narratives and make the best possible solution for today.
+4) How can we bridge experiences learned in the past with potential future narratives and make the best possible solution for today and tomorrow

 Solutions and possible approaches:

 * long term visions
 * use interconnectivity to our advantage
-* listen to marginalised and suppressed voices and learn how to forge better and more robust, and meaningful relationships
+* listen to marginalised and suppressed voices and learn how to forge better and more robust, and meaningful relationships with nature and between each other
 * see emergence as global phenomena (pandemic, evolution, embedded response mechanisms)

 `What would art look like if it would be created taking these aspects as the main guidelines and inspiration?`
 ---

 List of papers and publications.